Worship at Peace Lutheran Church

 For our 5 p.m.
 Saturday evening worship we use the Evening Prayer service with the addition of the confession and absolution, and Lord’s Supper liturgy from Divine service five setting from the “Lutheran Service Book” hymnal.
 The majority of this service is chanted.
 It focuses on Christ as the light of the world as we enter into the evening hours.
 It is a deep breath at the end of our busy fast-paced day/week.
 During this service we do receive Holy Communion and sing two hymns.
 Though the actual length may vary a little the service usually runs 45 minutes to an hour.

 Liturgy for our Sunday worship services is usually drawn from two divine services in the Lutheran Service book hymnal.
 If you are familiar with the hymn book, the services appear on the pages 184 and 151.
 These services alternate between singing and spoken responses.
 There are three scripture readings in the service and the sermon generally is based on one of those readings or the appointed Psalm for the Sunday.
 Hymns during the distribution of the Lord’s Supper are drawn from the “Lutheran Service Book” hymnal and a supplemental hymn book “Sing Joyfully!”
 This service usually lasts between an hour and an hour and fifteen minutes.
-Communion is offered on the 1st and 3rd Sundays.
+Communion is offered every Sunday at 8:15 and on the 1st and 3rd Sundays at 10:30am.

 Monthly Prayer List